Angular momentum flux of twisted light in paraxial and nonparaxial regimes: Applications

 \section{Applications}

-Having obtained exact expressions for the total angular momentum in both the paraxial and nonparaxial regimes, we can now discuss several applications and notable features that emerge in these two limits.
+Having obtained exact expressions for the total angular momentum flux in both the paraxial and nonparaxial regimes, we can now discuss several potential applications and notable features that emerge in these two limits.